LOCAL INVESTIGATIONS

 • As the former leader of a small but ambitious investigative newsroom, I know how important it is to have editing support.
 The Investigative Editing Corps is an idea whose time has come.

-Susan Smith Richardson, managing editor of The Guardian
+Susan Smith Richardson, former managing editor, The Guardian

 • With shrinking newsrooms and constant threats of survival, reporters are often denied a path to become great investigative journalists.
 The Investigative Editing Corps is the perfect answer to this crisis, providing editorial oversight and real mentorship and training for young journalists, helping them to meander the complex challenges of investigations and produce the stories that make a difference now and in the future.